-February is Lamb Month
+February is National Lamb Month

-Help celebrate Lamb Month by trying a great American lamb product.
+Celebrate Lamb Month by trying a great American lamb product.

 According to Michigan State University Extension, lamb is an excellent source of protein, zinc, selenium and B vitamin.
-In fact, the average three ounce serving of American lamb has around 175 calories and meets the Food and Drug Administration’s (FDA) guidelines for lean meat.
+In fact, the average 3 ounce serving of American lamb has around 175 calories and meets the Food and Drug Administration’s (FDA) guidelines for lean meat.
 Lamb is also a good source of iron and riboflavin.
-To learn more about the nutritional benefits of lamb, visit the lamb nutrition article.
+To learn more about the nutritional benefits of lamb, visit this lamb nutrition article.

 Lamb naturally contains many essential nutrients that, when cooked properly, can be a very enjoyable eating experience.
 Great recipes for cooking lamb can be found on the American Lamb website.
 As with any meat product, it is imperative that it is cooked properly to the recommended temperature.
 To aid in this, utilize the American Lamb website for their cooking time and temperatures by cut page.